Villains Are Destined to Die: Webtoon

+Anime

+An anime television series adaptation was announced on 9 August 2026.

 Reception

 The first manhwa volume was ranked #16 at Circana (formerly NPD) BookScan's 2023 annual top 20 author graphic novels.
 The manhwa won the 2024 AnimaniA Award for Best Manga International: Shojo/Josei.
-According to Vittoria Comin of Screen Rant, Villains Are Destined to Die has achieved widespread popularity compared to other Tapas titles, appearing on bookstore manga shelves.

 Critical reception

 Rebecca Silverman of Anime News Network said that despite the "oversaturated" nature of villainess isekai, the novel's first volume "is worth your time, not because it's Korean rather than Japanese and therefore uses a potentially different set of tropes, but because it does something that precious few of its genre fellows do: it understands how otome games work".
 However, she considered the idea of a slave being Penelope's preferred love interest "the major fly in the plot ointment", noting that said slave, Eckles, handles it "in line with the sort of facile writing about slavery found in many lower-quality isekai works, which does feel deliberate, because Gwon's writing is otherwise smarter and better than that".